What is a Geospatial Information Scientist or Technologist?

 The states with the most job growth for Geospatial Information Scientist or Technologist are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Geospatial Information Scientists and Technologists is somewhere between $47,350 and $144,820.
+The average yearly salary of a Geospatial Information Scientist or Technologist ranges between $47,350 and $144,820.

 Geospatial Information Scientists and Technologists who work in District of Columbia, Maryland, or New Hampshire, make the highest salaries.